[?] Subscribe To This Site

 12. Finally ask the the first volunteer what she was doing.
 When she reveals that she was 'catching the chicken', all the participants are in a split.

-13. When they have settled down a little, lead them in a debrief.
+13. When they have settled down a little, lead them in a debrief of this training game.
 In the debrief draw their attention to how it is normal for people to interpret the behaviour (non-verbal communication) of a person and respond to it rather than clarifying the communication.

 15. This behaviour is true especially when the person who is communicating is a leader.

-Let's now look at the second communication game.
+Let's now look at the second communication game or training game.

 Communication Game 2: 'Non-verbal introduction'.

-In this game the participants are sitting in a circle.
-This game is about introductions, remember?
+In this training game the participants are sitting in a circle.
+This training game is about introductions, remember?
 So it is usually played in the beginning of a training.
-It does not matter how familiar or unfamiliar the participants are with each other, this communication game is an interesting way of introducing each other.
+It does not matter how familiar or unfamiliar the participants are with each other, this communication game or training game is an interesting way of introducing each other.

 The participants are made to pair up with the person sitting next to them.
 They are then asked to introduce themselves to each other and give their partner some information about themselves that they believe is interesting/uncommon/unknown.